 I have a diverse background in science and education, including degrees in Biology, Chemistry, Earth Science Teaching, and a PhD in Geology.
-I live with my scientist husband and two young children, a daughter and son.
+I live with my scientist husband and two children, a daughter and son.

 My dissertation research focused on the preserved biomarkers in Mississippian crinoids, first noticed decades ago but never studied.
 Two peer-reviewed publications from my dissertation have been published in the journal Geology.
 The conclusions of my work are that not only are there a taxon-specific organic molecules preserved in these fossils, their similarities reflect the currently accepted phylogenetic relationships between groups of crinoids in most cases.

 Check out my paper in the journal Geology, here.

 After completing my PhD, I returned to school to earn a teaching credential, in High School Integrated Science.
 I also taught in the education department of a local science museum for 3 years, and spent a year working with 4th and 5th graders in an inner-city elementary school as part of the NSF’s GK-12 program.

 I currently teach AP Biology, Honors Chemistry, and Physics.
 I also mentor students in independent research projects, and coach Science Olympiad and FIRST Lego League teams, and am a mentor for an iGEM team.